Secretmapper/arianv/content/post/Module-Bundling-and-Webpack-in-Simple-Terms.md

 What module loaders allow you to do is, _surprise_, load modules.
 Using module loaders changes the code above to something similar to this:

+{{% code "html" %}}
     module.exports = 'asuperreallylongstring'
+{{% /code %}}

+{{% code "html" "main.js" %}}
     var string = require('./string.js')
     alert(string)
+{{% /code %}}

 Pointing Webpack to `main.js` will process it, see that it requires something, and bundles the files together.
 If we look at our list above, you'll see that module loading solves all of our problems:

 1. A lot of JS files in script tags means a lot of network requests.
-This results in slower load times (but will be solved by HTTP/2) - <span class="chapter-2__req-green" data-reactid="220">using a module bundler like webpack, we can combine our modules into one</span>
+This results in slower load times (but will be solved by HTTP/2) - <span class="chapter-2__req-green" >using a module bundler like webpack, we can combine our modules into one</span>
 2. There are implicit dependencies.
 While `menu-widget--fancy-button` is loaded in the same manner every other script is, it actually depends on `menu-widget`, which in turn relies on `jquery`.
-For all we know, it also depends on `loading-bar`, but that's the point - we don't really know until we look at the code/documentation - <span class="chapter-2__req-green" data-reactid="231">Every dependency is explicit through `require`</span>
+For all we know, it also depends on `loading-bar`, but that's the point - we don't really know until we look at the code/documentation - <span class="chapter-2__req-green">Every dependency is explicit through `require`</span>
-3. Related to above, there's an implicit loading order. `main.js` can't be placed on top, as it will execute before the other scripts it relies on - <span class="chapter-2__req-green" data-reactid="238">Since we're loading the dependencies as we need them, the loading order is now explicit</span>
+3. Related to above, there's an implicit loading order. `main.js` can't be placed on top, as it will execute before the other scripts it relies on - <span class="chapter-2__req-green">Since we're loading the dependencies as we need them, the loading order is now explicit</span>
-4. Everything is **global** (most likely) - <span class="chapter-2__req-green" data-reactid="243">while it's still possible, it's now much harder, and there is less reason for code to be global (unlike our code above that needed the global window to pass it's data</span>
+4. Everything is **global** (most likely) - <span class="chapter-2__req-green">while it's still possible, it's now much harder, and there is less reason for code to be global (unlike our code above that needed the global window to pass it's data</span>

 By using modules, our code is now much easier to reason about - we don't have to guess what library depends on what library and dependencies we no longer use are automatically removed (as long as we don't `require` them)